neurosity/neurosity-sdk-js/docs/getting-started.md

 ### VSCode

 We'll be using [VSCode](https://code.visualstudio.com/download) to program this tutorial.
 For a little added fun, we recommend adding the Neurosity VSCode extension to track your flow state while programming.
-Check out our guide to [installing and getting started with VSCode and the Notion extension](https://support.neurosity.co/hc/en-us/articles/360036195712-Installing-and-using-the-VSCode-extension).
+Check out our guide to [installing and getting started with VSCode and the Neurosity extension](https://support.neurosity.co/hc/en-us/articles/360036195712-Installing-and-using-the-VSCode-extension).

 ### Tutorial Repository

 Want to see the complete project before reading anymore?
-You can view all the code from this project in it's [repository on Github](https://github.com/neurosity/app-hello-world-notion-js).
+You can view all the code from this project in it's [repository on Github](https://github.com/neurosity/app-hello-world-neurosity-sdk-js).

 ## Setup your Project